 Introduction to Workplace Laws

-Figuring Out the Case
+Figuring out the case

-Ways you can Proceed Through
+Ways you can proceed through

-If your case isn’t settled by any of the ways mentioned above, then you can proceed with the matter to court, but make sure that you maintain a record of all the activities and incidents that you think violated your rights.
+If your case isn’t settled in any of the ways mentioned above, then you can proceed with the matter to court, but make sure that you maintain a record of all the activities and incidents that you think violated your rights.
 Note down the date and time as well.
 This information will help your lawyer to display his case in a more efficient way.

-Points to Ponder
+Points to ponder

 10 Workplace Laws Your Employer Might Be Violating